rhdunn/xqt-kotlinx-lsp/README.md

 This template defines several GitHub Actions workflows:
 1. `build-jvm.yml` -- Build and test the project using the Kotlin JVM target.
 2. `build-js-ir.yml` -- Build and test the project using the Kotlin JS IR target.
+3. `build-js-legacy.yml` -- Build and test the project using the Kotlin JS legacy target.

 ## License
 Copyright (C) 2023 Reece H. Dunn